-Before Donald Trump became the President of the United States, before he served fast food to championship teams in the White House, before he weighed in on national anthem protests and before a book about his golf game was written, he was a businessman.
+Before Donald Trump became the President of the United States and before he served fast food to championship teams in the White House, he was a businessman.
 Everyone obviously already knows that, but there’s a piece of sports history you might not know about him.

 If you don’t remember the United States Football League (USFL), that’s quite fine.
 All you need to know is it lasted longer than the Alliance of American Football (AAF), which isn’t saying much, and that Donald Trump owned the New Jersey Generals before the league went bankrupt and folded after three years.

 There is plenty of speculation that Trump had something to do with the league coming to an end (more on that in a second), but what’s crazy is he once had Hall of Fame running back Herschel Walker (Georgia) and quarterback Doug Flutie (Boston College) scoring touchdowns for his team.